 Patients who want to apply for financial assistance, or who have been identified as a potentially eligible for financial assistance, will be informed of the application process.
 The application process may be waived or suspended due to medical necessity, including timing and urgency of care.
 Patients or their representative can obtain a financial assistance application at no charge by mail by contacting Patient Financial Services at 833-608-2410 or at Rogers locations including 34700 Valley Road Oconomowoc, WI 53066 or by downloading and printing the financial assistance application here.

 All patients/guarantors who receive a financial assistance application must complete and return the application, along with the following documents that serve as the minimum information necessary to process an application for financial assistance:

 Proof of household income (pay stubs for the past 90 days);

 A copy of the three most recent bank statements from all banking or credit union institutions of the household;

-A copy of the two most recent tax returns, including all schedules of patient, spouse, or any person who claims the patient as a tax dependent; and
+A copy of the two most recent tax returns, including all schedules of patient, spouse, or any person who claims the patient as a tax dependent or an IRS Verification of Non-filing Letter; and

 Full disclosure of claims and/or income from personal injury and/or accident related claims.

-Once it has been submitted, a Patient Financial Services representative will review the application.
+Once the application has been submitted, a Patient Financial Services representative will review the application.
 A patient’s application will be deemed complete after Rogers receives the financial assistance application with all information and the required documentation.
 Rogers reserves the right to request additional documentation before finalizing a request for assistance.
-You can find Rogers’ complete financial assistance policy here
+You can find Rogers’ complete financial assistance policy here.